-The cause of this slow or choppy playback is usually slow processor speed and less memory but you can still solve it.
-I personally did experience the same problem when I tried to play 720p mp4 video files on my computer and found a working solution to this problem after 2 hours of searching, which I would like to share with you.
+The cause of this slow or choppy playback is usually slow processor speed and less memory, but you can still solve it.
+I personally experienced the same problem when I tried to play 720p mp4 video files on my computer and found a working solution to this problem after two hours of searching, which I would like to share with you.

-This slow or choppy playback can be solved by changing the render type your player.
-Instructions for which are given below.
+This slow or choppy playback can be solved by changing the render type of your player.
+Instructions are given below.

 1. Get the Correct Media Player

-- If you are using VLC player to play your videos then stop using it because it takes a lot of memory resources to run.
-It is surely unable to play most HD mp4 videos smoothly on slow computers (those with 1Ghz processor or below).
+- If you are using VLC player to play your videos, then stop using it because it takes a lot of memory resources to run.
+It is unable to play most HD MP4 videos smoothly on slow computers (those with a 1Ghz processor or below).

-- VLC can play almost all media formats but it does not mean that its codecs are equally efficient at playing all of them.
+- VLC can play almost all media formats, but that doesn't mean its codecs are equally efficient at playing all of them.

-- Instead of VLC use Media Player Classic and the K-lite codec pack.
-MPC can also play every video format available and is better then VLC at playing Mp4 videos.
-You can easily download K-lite codec pack free from the internet.
+- Instead of VLC, use Media Player Classic and the K-lite codec pack.
+MPC can also play every video format available and is better than VLC at playing MP4 videos.
+You can easily download the K-lite codec pack free from the internet.